Vishruthp/convobuddy/README.md

 ## Installation

-To get started with ConvoBuddy, you have two options:
+To get started with ConvoBuddy

 ### 1. **Build the app from source**